half-6/cloud-storage-client/README.md

 The app is build by [Electron](https://www.electronjs.org/) , so it would be an cross-platform desktop apps, it will support Windows.
 MacOS, Linux.

 ## Supported cloud storage

-it is support AWS S3 for only, we will add more
+Please find supported storage below, and we will add more
 - Amazon S3 Storage
 - Amazon S3 Compatible Storage
-- Google Storage (TBD)
+- Google Storage

 ## Features
 - Browse, Preview, Clone, Create, Delete files/folder from cloud storage.